- 1. FLV Video Tool+

 - Part 3.
 Tips on How to Stream Supported Video File to Google Chromecast

 Want to have the smoothest experience playing various multimedia content on your HDTV via Google Chromecast?
 Then you must know that there are many video formats that Chromecast does and does not support.

-To be clear, most of the software or hardware are capable of recognising file formats in its native form and the ones which follow a universal standard (of codecs).
+To be clear, most of the software or hardware is capable of recognizing file formats in its native form and the ones which follow a universal standard (of codecs).
 And, many times it is set by the developers of software or hardware itself.
-Same is the case with Google Chromecast.
-In most cases, the unsupported file format is a ‘container’.
+The same is the case with Google Chromecast.
+In most cases, the unsupported file format is a ‘container.’
 Now let’s take a look at:

 Chromecast Supported Video Formats

-- MPEG4 or MP4 video files - Video file format that uses the standard .mp4 extension and is used to store video and audio files.
+- MPEG4 or MP4 video files - A video file format that uses the standard .mp4 extension and is used to store video and audio files.

 Chromecast Unsupported Video Formats